 There is more than enough unhappiness to go around in marriage.
 Two sinners getting married is a setup for pain.
 Always.
 But that does not mean your marriage is toxic.

 We are not talking about your spouse not meeting your needs.
 If your husband or wife is not engaging in sex with you that’s sad and needs to be worked on – but that’s not toxic.
 If your spouse does not show you the affection or respect you desire and expect, your relationship needs help – but that’s not toxic.
-When your spouse doesn’t understand you, or won’t communicate, or doesn’t support your career, or is not similarly interested in growing spiritually as you are, those factors do not categorize your marriage as toxic.
+When your spouse doesn’t understand you, or won’t communicate, or doesn’t support your career, or is not similarly interested in growing spiritually as you are, those factors in themselves do not categorize your marriage as toxic.

 Ask any couple who has remained successfully married for decades, and they will tell you marriage is hard.
 You will feel hurt or misunderstood.
 You may wonder if you married the wrong person.
 But persistence and growth can overcome so many problems.
 God can use your marriage to grow you, heal you, and teach you how to love well.